2014 Herbicide-Resistant Weed Management Field Days

-Please join us for a Weed Resistance Workshop available at four locations:
+Please join us for a Weed Resistance Field Day available at two locations:

 (Meet at Tractor Supply parking lot at 2850 E 23rd Ave N. Shuttle buses provided to field.)

 REGISTER TODAY.
 This is a free event, but please register online for meal and planning purposes.

 |9:30 a.m. –||Field day starts|